 There exists a great debate among so-called financial experts with respect to what type of life insurance policy is best.
-One one hand, you have the camp that believes in the value of a properly funded “permanent” life insurance contract (i.e. whole life or universal life).
+On one hand, you have the camp that believes in the value of a properly funded “permanent” life insurance contract (i.e. whole life or universal life).
 The other camp feels that you should purchase term insurance and invest the difference into some financial product.
-Regardless of which camp you fall in to, the life insurance industry created a Term Life Insurance product which included a “rider” that allowed you to receive all of your premiums paid into a term life insurance product back at the end of that policies term.
+Regardless of which camp you fall into, the life insurance industry created a Term Life Insurance product that included a “rider” that allowed you to receive all of your premiums paid into a term life insurance product back at the end of that policy’s term.

 About The Author: Jack Wingate is the co-founder, and President of ALLCHOICE Insurance in Greensboro, NC.
 For more information about Jack Wingate, ALLCHOICE Insurance, or Life Insurance please visit: https://www.allchoiceinsurance.com